Model-bounded monitoring of hybrid systems: Introduction

 \begin{example} We continue \cref{example:automotivePlatooningLog}.
 For the log $w$ in \cref{figure:automotivePlatooningLog}, the bounding model $\A$ in \cref{figure:LHAsystemmodelExample} confines potential interpolation between the samples to the hatched areas in \cref{figure:examples:acc:signal}.
 The two areas are separate in $t\in[0,10]$, which means the two cars were safe in the period.
 For $t\in[10,20]$, the two areas overlap, suggesting potential collision.

 The above analysis is automated by our automata-theoretic framework in \cref{figure:modelAwareMonitoring}.
 We shall sketch its workflow.

-Let $\varphi$ be the safety specification $x_{1}-x_{2}>0$ (``no physical contact'')\LongVersion{\footnote{For simplicity, we modeled the cars as points.
-It is straightforward to use a more realistic model \eg{} a car model by a rectangle.}}.
+Let $\varphi$ be the safety specification $x_{1}-x_{2}>0$ (``no physical contact'')\footnote{For simplicity, we modeled the cars as points.
+It is straightforward to use a more realistic model, \eg{} a car model by a rectangle.}.
 The formal construction of $\A_{\lnot\varphi}$ (\cref{def:Mlnotvarphi}) yields the LHA in \cref{figure:collision:product}.
 In $\A_{\lnot\varphi}$, the original LHA $\A$ (\cref{figure:LHAsystemmodelExample}) is duplicated, and once $\varphi$ is violated, the execution can move from the first copy (the top two states in \cref{figure:collision:product}) to the second (the bottom states).
 The bottom states are accepting---they detect violation of $\varphi$.

-Now we use one of our algorithms to solve the membership problem, \ie{} whether the log $w$ belongs to $\Lmon(\A_{\lnot\varphi})$.
-Solving this membership problem amounts to computing the hatched areas in \cref{figure:examples:acc:signal}---it is done relying on polyhedra computation---and checking if the safety specification is violated.
+Now we use one of our algorithms to solve the membership problem, \ie{} if the log $w$ belongs to $\Lmon(\A_{\lnot\varphi})$.
+Solving this membership problem amounts to computing the hatched areas in \cref{figure:examples:acc:signal}---it is done relying on polyhedra computation---and checking if the specification $\varphi$ is violated.

 \end{example}